mozillascience/studyGroupLessons/README.md

-# Study Group Lessons
+# Mozilla Study Group Lessons

 Let's build a collection of introductory lessons for short tutorials on scientific coding and data management people can deliver to a study group in their labs and departments.

-### What's a Study Group and How do I Start One?
+### What's a Mozilla Study Group and How do I Start One?

-Study groups are a great casual way to get people from your field together to share their skills in computing and data management, in a relaxed, no-pressure environment with friends and colleagues, and to create a space where it's okay to ask any question you like.
+Mozilla Study Groups are a great casual way to get people from your field together to share their skills in computing and data management, in a relaxed, no-pressure environment with friends and colleagues, and to create a space where it's okay to ask any question you like.
 The goal should be to help everyone get some hands-on practice with a new idea or tool they can use in their every-day research, and support each other as we learn.

 Want to start your own?
-Check out our [how to guide](http://mozillascience.github.io/studyGroupHandbook/), and our quick-start [Study Group website kit](https://github.com/mozillascience/studyGroup).
+Check out our [how to guide](http://mozillascience.github.io/studyGroupHandbook/), and our quick-start [Mozilla Study Group website kit](https://github.com/mozillascience/studyGroup).

 ### Where We Are